novaksolutions/infusionsoft-one-click-upsell/readme.txt

 Yes, you will need to provide your Infusionsoft API key.

+== Screenshots ==

+1. The upsell button is highly configurable.
+The settings page guides you through the configuration process.
+2. Detailed usage instructions are provided by the plugin.
+3. Example shortcodes -- using your REAL product data -- are provided by the plugin.
+4. Using the shortcode in a post or page is easy.
+5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 1.1.6 =
+* Add ability to set a CSS ID on your button.
+* Mark certain fields as required.
+* Refuse to show button if required fields are not set.
+* Add link to more plugins by Novak Solutions.
+* Add link requesting ratings at WP.org.
+* Add screenshots.

 = 1.1.5 =
 * Suggests merchant account ID based on recent usage within Infusionsoft